OuttraZd/Hotel/README.md

 Hotel Website, web for fictional hotel.
-Technology used: HTML, CSS, few scripts.
+Technology used: HTML, CSS, a few scripts.
 Time: ~2,5 month (Half April, May and June 2019).